GalSim-developers/GalSim/docs/_build/html/_sources/photon.rst.txt

 noisy galaxy images.

-The basic way to activate photon shooting is to use ``method='phot'`` when calling the `GSObject.drawImage` method.
+The basic way to activate photon shooting is to use ``method='phot'`` when calling the `GSObject.drawImage` or `ChromaticObject.drawImage` method.
 This will switch over to photon shooting, and the resulting image will have photon shot noise included from the finite number of photons being shot.

 .. note::

     This method necessarily accounts for integration over the pixel by summing the photons that are incident in each.
-This means that if your `GSObject` surface brightness profile already includes the pixel convolution, then you will get the wrong answer.
-These profiles should normally use ``method='no_pixel'``.
+This means that if your surface brightness profile already includes the pixel convolution, then you will get the wrong answer.
+Such profiles should normally use ``method='no_pixel'``.
 This kind of profile is often the result of PSF estimation codes, so some care is required if you intend to use photon shooting with PSFs that come from measurements of real data.